YipengWang1040/Steam-Deck-is-a-Jackal-Controller/README.md

 Thus, it's not recommended to have Steam OS installed while you are using this device as a computer.
 If you really need Steam OS, having it on another SSD and swapping it back may save you some time.

+#### Boot Into Specific OS
+Hold the `volume -` button and power button until you hear the beep sound, then release both buttons.
+The system will boot into a OS select window.

 ### Configure Buttons, Touchpads, and Joysticks
 [SC-Controller](https://github.com/kozec/sc-controller) is an open-source tool that allows you to configure all keys on Steam Deck with a friendly GUI.
 It also implements a Steam Deck-style virtual keyboard, which allows you to type using two touchpads.